harrynguon/Reddit-Reply-Bot/README.md

 # Reddit-Bot
-Reddit Bot that replies to some comments
+A reddit bot that replies to a certain set of comments that fits the criteria.
+Written in Python 3.6.1